 PPIG: Philosophy, Psychology, and Informatics Group

-Speaker: Kristin Andrews (University of Toronto)
+Speaker: Mark Rowlands (University of Miami)

 We are a group of researchers from diverse backgrounds in the above-mentioned groups (and beyond) who aim to gain an interdisciplinary yet deep understanding of the threads that bind the human mind and the world.
 In particular, this seminar series focuses on the nature of cognition, metacognition and social cognition.
 We’ll be tackling questions such as, what does it mean to think?
 What does it mean to think about thinking?
 And, what does it mean to think about one’s own thinking versus thinking about the thinking of other people?
 Please come along!